Plymouth Whitemarsh High School: School Profile

 - Student Publication

 PWHS’ competitive athletic program encourages physical activity as well as the opportunity to experience leadership roles, cooperation, and team play.
-Each year student athletes participated in 26 varsity, 24 junior varsity, and 5 freshman teams.
-Plymouth Whitemarsh has earned State Championships in Girls Basketball, Boys Basketball and Baseball.
+Each year student athletes participate in 27 varsity, 27 junior varsity, and 4 freshman teams.
+Plymouth Whitemarsh has earned State Championships in Girls Basketball, Boys Basketball, Baseball and Golf.